What Is A Purchase-Money Mortgage And How Does It Work?

 If your credit could be in better shape, applying for a mortgage may be difficult.
 If your debt-to-income ratio (DTI) is too high, it can be tough to qualify for a sufficient loan amount.
 You also may have to improve your credit score.

 One alternative to a traditional mortgage in this situation is a purchase-money option.
+Although Rocket Mortgage® doesn’t offer purchase-money mortgages, we want to give you the knowledge you need to make an informed decision.
 In this post, we’ll go over what it is, how it works, the potential pitfalls and how you can work toward a better deal by qualifying for a traditional mortgage.

 Purchase-Money Mortgage Definition